 Shoppers today have more choices than ever.
 With an increase in available retail options, shoppers can be very selective about who they do or don’t do business with.
-Winning shoppers’ attention increasingly requires personalization — a growing concept that helps brands differentiate themselves and build a more loyal and satisfied customer base.
+Winning shoppers’ attention increasingly requires personalization in retail.
+This is a growing concept that helps brands differentiate themselves and build a more loyal and satisfied customer base.

-To find out more about how personalization is shaping ecommerce, we sat down with Oliver Tan, co-founder and CEO of ViSenze, to ask him questions and get his perspective on the matter.
+To find out more about how personalization is shaping ecommerce, we sat down with Oliver Tan, co-founder and CEO of ViSenze.
+We asked him questions and get his perspective on the matter.

 According to Oliver, there are a number of reasons why personalization has become so important in the modern ecommerce landscape.
-In today’s highly digital world, consumers have precise expectations and assume that their sellers will know and understand what they are looking for.
+In today’s highly digital world, consumers have precise expectations.
+They assume that their sellers will know and understand what they are looking for.
 “No consumers want to be treated as a number,” Oliver said.

 For sellers, studies have shown that personalization drives performance and better customer outcomes.
 Companies that grow faster drive 40 percent more of their revenue from personalization than their slower-growing counterparts.
 Thus, this makes relevant recommendations a win-win situation for companies and their consumers.
 Retailers that don’t prioritize these customer expectations face a high risk of losing their shoppers to other brands.